Many Mennonite families met in homes in Central Illinois.

 This beautiful sunny day was ground-breaking for the new First Mennonite Family Center.

 The dedication for the new First Mennonite Family Center was held.
 There was a community open house from 2:00 to 4:00 P.M.

 Nov.
 6-7, 2004

 A Quasesquicentennial dedicatory week-end of activities and a special worship service were held at First Mennonite Church in celebration of 125 years from 1879 – 2004 in serving and honoring God.
 The sermon, entitled “Living on the Sunrise Side,” was delivered by Pastor Doane Brubaker.
 Former pastors, Revs.
 Glen & Thelma Horner & Earl Smith read scriptures.
-Co-Chairpersons for the 125th were David & Linda Neuhauser and Don and Ruthie Roth.
 The theme was “Jesus Christ Our Solid Rock.”

 Aug.
 30, 2009

 The 130th Anniversary celebration of First Mennonite was held at Pleasant Grove Cemetery.
 Following a potluck at 5:00 P.M. in the church Fellowship Hall, all traveled to Pleasant Grove.
 Here history was shared as well as music, and a game of searching the tombstones for heritage information.

 Pastor Doane Brubaker resigned to accept a position as chaplain of Maple Lawn Homes in Eureka, Illinois.
 Group Design International, under the leadership of Pastor Michael Zehr of Ohio and Pastor Mark Vincent of Wisconsin, accepted the opportunity as interim pastors for First Mennonite.